vaginessa/your-vGF/README.md

  </ol>

 ### Module descriptions:
-Time controls happiness/sadness metre, and <3 metere.
+Time controls happiness/sadness metre, and <3 metre.
 The metres drops automatically as time goes on.

 Able to set reminders in the game, which affects the two metres, + if reminders are met, - if not.